Skip to main content

 Quick Verdict

-Foglift is the best overall website grader in 2026 — it's the only tool that combines SEO, AI Readiness, performance, security, and accessibility in one free Website Audit.
+Foglift is the best overall website grader in 2026 because it combines SEO, AI Readiness, performance, security, and accessibility in one free Technical Audit.
 For pure performance analysis, GTmetrix offers the most detailed waterfall charts.
 For developers who want raw data, Google Lighthouse is the standard.

 What We Evaluated